 Spouses and dependents are not eligible for a Government-furnished headstone or marker unless they are buried in a National cemetery, State veteran’s cemetery, or Military post/base cemetery.

 There is no charge for the headstone or marker itself, HOWEVER, arrangements for placing it in a private cemetery are the applicant’s responsibility and there may be additional fees associated with this process from the cemetery or other entities.
 All additional fees and setting fees are at the family’s private expense and responsibility..

 Important Notice – New Law Concerning Eligibility for Headstones and Markers

 We suggest that if burial will be in a private cemetery and a Government headstone or marker or medallion will be requested for the Veteran’s grave, that the family complete, in advance, one of the following forms and place it with the Veteran’s military discharge papers for use at the time of need:

-Claim for Government Medallion for Placement in a Private Cemetery
+Claim for Standard Government Headstone or Marker.
+Claim for Government Medallion for Placement in a Private Cemetery.

 Mikal’s Funeral Parlor wants to make sure that you are educated and in the know.
 You may want to ask the following questions when preparing for burial in a private cemetery: